 For a daytrip out of Ocracoke, the vehicle ferry or the Ocracoke Express Passenger Ferry to Hatteras is the gateway to all things Outer Banks.
 Known for its renowned charter fishing fleet, some of the biggest surf on the East Coast, and water sports on both the calmer sound side and the ocean side, Hatteras abounds with outdoor opportunities.
-For history buffs, don’t miss the Graveyard of the Atlantic Museum for centuries of local maritime history and recognition of the shipwrecks, U.S. Lifesaving Service crews and hurricanes that shaped this geography.
 Head farther north to visit the Cape Hatteras and Bodie Island lighthouses, explore the first English settlement on Roanoke Island or learn about the place where man first took flight at the Wright Brothers National Memorial.

 4 All Roads Lead to Ocracoke